 For some of these itineraries, I’ve added the Seoul City Tour Bus Downtown Palace Route.
 You can use this to get between many tourist hotspots for free.
 This is especially useful to get between Seoul’s palaces, Bukchon Hanok Village, Dongdaemun Design Plaza, and N Seoul Tower.

 Please note: I’ve given a rough time estimate for each the locations in these Discover Seoul Pass itineraries.
 These estimates don’t include time to move between locations or meals.
 You might also want to spend more time in each place, or less.

-If you want to purchase the 24 hour Discover Seoul Pass, you can save 10% on the cost of the 24 hour Discover Seoul Pass with the links below (regular price 39,900 KRW).
+If you want to purchase the 24 hour Discover Seoul Pass, you can visit the official Discover Seoul Pass website, or order one from these great tour companies in Korea.

 Family-Friendly 24 Hour Discover Seoul Pass Itineraries

 I’ve included two 24 hour Discover Seoul Pass itineraries for families in this section as there are two very different parts of Seoul you can cover in one day – central Seoul and the Gangnam & Jamsil districts.

 Central Seoul Family Itinerary

 The first of these itineraries is a family-friendly day out in central Seoul that involves dressing up in hanbok, seeing the historical sights, an afternoon of fun activities, and an evening seeing the sights of Seoul from the N Seoul Tower and downtown Dongdaemun.

 Head to Gwanghwamun Square to activate the Seoul City Tour Bus ticket before walking towards Gyeongbokgung Palace and the hanbok rental shops.
 Wearing hanbok, enter the palace and take some beautiful photos before it gets too busy.
 You can also explore parts of nearby Bukchon Hanok Village, too.